ember-learn/guides-source/guides/release/components/template-tag-format.md

       <div class="cta-note-message">
         The components that are imported are not required to use the new template tag format.
 This is intentional, and very powerful, as it <strong>allows incremental adoption</strong> of the new format.
         <br><br>
-        The only prerequisite is that the component is defined using the template-colocation structure instead of the separating the JavaScript and Glimmer template code into separate folders.
+        The only prerequisite is that the component is defined using the template-colocation structure instead of separating the JavaScript and Glimmer template code into separate folders.
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="">